Lima Airport Tips

 My favorite Lima airport transportation is Airport Express.

 This bus goes to four stops in Miraflores and is the safest & cheapest way to get from the airport into Lima.
-It’s outside Door 2 but also clearly visible if you exit out door 1 where all the taxi kiosks are.
+It’s outside door 2 on the 1st floor but also clearly visible if you exit out door 1 where all the taxi kiosks are.
+You can pay for the bus or taxis with a credit card.
+Just inside door 1 is an information desk.

 Even if I’m not staying in Miraflores, I get the Airport Express bus to one of the four stops and then get an Uber to my destination.
 This isn’t sponsored.
 They don’t pay me to recommend the bus but I want people to know how I get to Lima.
 This is also the most sustainable & environmentally friendly way to get from the airport to Lima.